Airship: Envelope

+Ballonet

+A ballonet is an air bag inside the outer envelope of an airship which, when inflated, reduces the volume available for the lifting gas, making it more dense.
+Because air is also denser than the lifting gas, inflating the ballonet reduces the overall lift, while deflating it increases lift.
+In this way, the ballonet can be used to adjust the lift as required by controlling the buoyancy.
+By inflating or deflating ballonets strategically, the pilot can control the airship's altitude and attitude.

+Ballonets may typically be used in non-rigid or semi-rigid airships, commonly with multiple ballonets located both fore and aft to maintain balance and to control the pitch of the airship.

 Lifting gas

+Lifting gas is generally hydrogen, helium or hot air.

+Hydrogen gives the highest lift 1.1 kg/m3 and is inexpensive and easily obtained, but is highly flammable and can detonate if mixed with air.
+Helium is completely non flammable, but gives lower performance-1.02 kg/m3 and is a rare element and much more expensive.

 Thermal airships use a heated lifting gas, usually air, in a fashion similar to hot air balloons.
 The first to do so was flown in 1973 by the British company Cameron Balloons.

 Gondola

 Propulsion and control

 Small airships carry their engine(s) in their gondola.
 Where there were multiple engines on larger airships, these were placed in separate nacelles, termed power cars or engine cars.
-To allow asymmetric thrust to be applied for maneuvering, these power cars were mounted towards the sides of the envelope, away from the center line gondola.
+To allow asymmetric thrust to be applied for maneuvering, these power cars were mounted towards the sides of the envelope, away from the centre line gondola.
 This also raised them above the ground, reducing the risk of a propeller strike when landing.
 Widely spaced power cars were also termed wing cars, from the use of "wing" to mean being on the side of something, as in a theater, rather than the aerodynamic device.
 These engine cars carried a crew during flight who maintained the engines as needed, but who also worked the engine controls, throttle etc., mounted directly on the engine.
 Instructions were relayed to them from the pilot's station by a telegraph system, as on a ship.

-Environmental benefits
+If fuel is burnt for propulsion, then progressive reduction in the airship's overall weight occurs.
+In hydrogen airships, this is usually dealt with by simply venting cheap hydrogen lifting gas.
+In helium airships water is often condensed from the exhaust and stored as ballast.

+Fins and rudders

+To control the airship's direction and stability, it is equipped with fins and rudders.
+Fins are typically located on the tail section and provide stability and resistance to rolling.
+Rudders are movable surfaces on the tail that allow the pilot to steer the airship left or right.

+Empennage

+The empennage is the tail section of the airship, which includes the fins, rudders, and other aerodynamic surfaces.
+It plays a crucial role in maintaining stability and controlling the airship's attitude.